Certificate II in Automotive Vocational Preparation

 Take your career further with a Certificate III trade qualification in:

-- Automotive Manufacturing Technical Operations - Bus, Truck and Trailer
+- Certificate III in Automotive Manufacturing Technical Operations - Bus, Truck and Trailer

 This course is superseded.
 You can still enrol in this course, and you will be contacted if you need to transition into the next version when it is available.